 Northern Hood Canal PIC Project

 The 2014 Hood Canal Regional PIC Priority Work Plan identified the northern Hood Canal area from the Toandos Peninsula north to Mats Mats Bay as a high priority location for PIC projects, as the Hood Canal is a particularly important and vulnerable part of Puget Sound.
 The canal has great cultural, economic, and recreational value to Washington state residents and tribes.
 Water quality in this area is critical to protecting and enhancing human and ecological health, as well as shellfish resources.
-Shellfish areas have been impacted by pollution in other parts of Hood Canal and it is the goal of this project to prevent that from occurring in this section.
+The area has seen multiple shellfish bed closures in the past.
 Previous monitoring found elevated levels of fecal coliform and E. coli at numerous locations along this area of Hood Canal.

 For the current project, Jefferson County Public Health will continue monitoring this area for E.coli bacteria and Enterococcus bacteria.
 These bacteria indicate the presence of pathogens that could impact human health.
-Both are present in the feces of warm-blooded animals, including humans, livestock and wildlife.
+Both are present in warm-blooded animals, but more precisely correlate with specifically human pathogens.
 Freshwater will be tested for E.coli, and brackish water will be tested for Enterococcus, as it survives better in saltwater than E.coli bacteria.

-This project, which will last approximately two years, will involve monitoring over 500 freshwater outflows for E.coli or Enterococcus along 45 miles of shoreline, from Basalt Point near Mats Mats Bay to Tskutsko Point on the Toandos Peninsula.
+This project, which will last approximately two years, will involve monitoring over 500 freshwater outflows for E.coli or Enterococcus along 45 miles of shoreline, from Basalt Point to Tskutsko Point.
 This project also includes monthly monitoring of five freshwater streams for E.coli bacteria, temperature, pH, conductivity, and dissolved oxygen.
-These streams are Cooper Creek in Paradise Bay, Shine Creek and Hubbard Creek in Shine, Thorndyke Creek on the Toandos Peninsula, and an unnamed creek flowing into Bywater Bay at Wolfe Property State Park.
+These streams are Cooper Creek in Paradise Bay, Shine Creek and Hubbard Creek in Shine, Thorndyke Creek in Thorndyke, and an unnamed creek flowing into Bywater Bay.
 These streams were chosen based on past data, proximity to residences, and proximity to shellfish harvesting areas.
 The water quality monitoring data will help prioritize areas for further investigation.
-We will compare average bacteria results to the Washington State water quality standard in order to identify areas of concern and potential sources of nonpoint source pollution that can affect public health.
+We will compare average bacteria results to a state water quality standard in order to identify areas of concern and potential sources of nonpoint source pollution that can affect public health.
 When bacteria hot spots are identified, we will compose and distribute fact sheets with monitoring results to the residents in that area.

-Following the monitoring, we will conduct 200 septic system surveys at individual properties, with emphasis on properties without OSS permits or with permits that are 25 years or older, properties with OSS within 500 feet of the shoreline or near surface water, and properties near water quality hot spots where high levels of bacteria have been found.
-The goal of these surveys is to inform residents about maintenance requirements, identify and correct failing OSS that are polluting surface water, and to provide financial assistance for such repairs.
+Following the monitoring, we will conduct at least 200 sanitary surveys at individual properties, with emphasis on properties without OSS permits or with OSS permits that are 25 years or older, properties with OSS within 500 feet of the shoreline or near surface water, and properties near water quality hot spots where high levels of bacteria have been found.
+The goal of these surveys is to identify and correct failing OSS that are polluting surface water, and to provide financial assistance for such repairs.
 The surveys involve evaluating the use and health of individual OSS, as well as one-on-one interactions to provide outreach and education regarding OSS operation and maintenance, financial assistance programs, water quality projects, and to provide lists of licensed OSS professionals.
-To prepare for septic system surveys, staff research each property for background information, including OSS permit and inspection records.
-We provide the homeowner with this research at the end of the survey, and that will include the OSS as-built (drawing), and most recent inspection report, if they are available.
-Information about low- and no-cost financial assistance for septic repairs can be found at Craft3 and the USDA Rural Development Program.
+To prepare for sanitary surveys, staff research each property for background information, including OSS records.
+We provide the homeowner with this research at the end of the survey, and that will include the tax assessor’s page, OSS permit, OSS as-built (drawing), and most recent inspection report.

 Hot spot = E.coli geometric mean (average) of all samples is > 320 MPN/100 mL or a single E.coli sample is > 1000 MPN/100 mL, OR Enterococcus geometric mean of all samples is > 110 MPN/100 mL or a single Enterococcus sample is > 300 MPN/100 mL